equitrekking travel

 Monday

-After breakfast at the villa, meet at the stables (a short walk away from the villa) and be introduced to your horse, before setting off into the forest for your first jprse ride.
-Today is a fairly quiet ride to help you adjust to the riding here in Southern Spain.
-Horse ride on old drovers’ tracks, through the heart of the National Park.
-Visit a local bar for lunch, then continue riding, arriving back mid-afternoon.
+After breakfast at the villa, meet at the stables (a short walk away from the villa) and be introduced to your horse, before setting off into the forest for your first ride.
+Today is a fairly quiet ride giving rider and horse the opportunity to get to know one another.
+Wind along old drovers’ tracks, through the heart of the National Park.
+Visit a local bar for lunch, then continue riding, arriving back at Los Alamos mid-afternoon.
 On arrival you untack and wash off your horse (your guide will be on hand should you require assistance with this).
-The rest of the afternoon is for you to relax before meeting for dinner.
+The rest of the afternoon is for you to relax before meeting for dinner at c.8:00pm.

 Tuesday